the-tobias-project/hydra/example/README.md

 You should see a confirmation of registration on the client side and the server terminal.
 You can also check to see all the registered clients in the UI.

+### Running the worker: (Time: 2 mins)

 The last step in the setup is starting up the workers.
 We need to connect to each container and run a separate worker.
+The worker needs to be associated with the client it's serving - this is done by giving both the same name.
+Here we continue with the `Center1` example.

 ```bash
 root@hydra-client: docker exec -it Center1 "bash"